Currently, there are 9 functions associated with the

 #> zq90 pzabove2 zsd kcenter geometry

-parameter leads to a multiplicative
+Altering the k parameter leads to a multiplicative

-increase in output sample units where total output samples = nSamp * k.
+increase in output sample units where total output samples = \(nSamp * k\).

 #--- perform simple random sampling ---#